 Investment Advice Advice Diploma – Chartered Institute for Securities & Investment

 The simple answer is no, you don’t.
-Qualifying at your own expense will demonstrate pro-activity, and reduce training costs for a potential employer, and will make you a more attractive candidate.
-However most advisory firms are happy to put their trainees through RDR-complaint diplomas, and do not expect them to qualify upfront.
+However, qualifying at your own expense will demonstrate enthusiasm on your part, reduce training costs for a potential employer, and will make you a more attractive candidate.

 That being said, most advisory firms are perfectly happy to put their trainees through RDR-complaint diplomas and do not expect them to qualify up front.
 It is more important to these firms that they are able to recruit the best and brightest from a wide pool of candidates.